Last updated on April 14, 2020

-Mic Heynekamp has seen all sides of the brewing puzzle both in New Zealand and the United States so he’s well-qualified to cut through any doom-and-gloom views that suggest our beer market is saturated and ready to implode.
+Mic Heynekamp of Eddyline Brewery has seen all sides of the brewing puzzle both in New Zealand and the United States so he’s well-qualified to cut through any doom-and-gloom views that suggest our beer market is saturated and ready to implode.

-Heynekamp and wife Molley own the fast-growing Eddyline brewery in Nelson – it’s the seventh brewery they’ve owned dating back to 1999 in New Mexico – so they know a thing or two about making (and selling) beer.
+Heynekamp and wife Molley own the fast-growing Eddyline in Nelson.
+It’s the seventh brewery they’ve owned dating back to 1999 in New Mexico – so they know a thing or two about making (and selling) beer.

-After four years with Eddyline as a brew-pub and pizzeria in the Nelson suburb of Richmond, Eddyline last year became a production brewery, launching a range of beers in six-packs that are widely available in the top of the South Island and should start making their way to the North Island soon.
+For four years Eddyline was a brew-pub and pizzeria in the Nelson suburb of Richmond.
+Now it’s a full-scale production brewery with a range of beers in six-packs that are widely available in the top of the South Island.

-We’ve all heard about the difficulty of getting shelf space in supermarkets and pondered questions over how long the industry can keep growing.
-Given how much he’s seen in 20 years of beer, Heynekamp isn’t deterred by the naysayers.
+We are all aware of the difficulty of getting shelf space in supermarkets and many brewers ponder questions as to how long the industry can keep growing.
+Given how much he’s seen in 20 years of beer, Heynekamp is undeterred by the naysayers.